complyue/smart-ghc8/README.md

 `VirtIO` bus recommended for virtual disks

-- The more CPUs and the more RAM the better
+- The more CPUs and the more RAM, the better

 > I used 8GB RAM and 6 virtual CPUs with type `host-passthrough` FYI.